 Thermostat brand

-Besides the unit, the brand can dictate the final cost to replace a thermostat.
+Besides the unit, the brand can dictate the final cost of replacing a thermostat.
 Here are some of the most popular options in the market and their average unit prices:

 Brand